Disinfecting drinking water: How do you correctly dose products containing chlorine dioxide?

 2.000 1.000

-How many ml of chlorine dioxide solution (just under 3,000 ppm) do I need to sterilise x litres of water?
+How many millilitres of chlorine dioxide solution (slightly less than 3000 ppm) do I need to sterilise x litres of water?

-In practice, you know the amount of water you want to disinfect.
+In practice, the user knows the amount of water they want to disinfect.
 The following table shows the required amount of chlorine dioxide solution.

 Liter ml ml ml ml